 Sales enablement encourages consistent adoption

-Even before data starts rolling in to validate specific sequences or cadences, your sales engagement program should have a strong enablement strategy in place that educates sales reps–and their managers–on the benefits of using a sales engagement platform.
+Even before data starts rolling in to validate specific sequences or cadences, your sales execution program should have a strong enablement strategy in place that educates sales reps–and their managers–on the benefits of using a sales execution platform.

 It’s not enough to have a “launch” and one-time training; adult learners require repetitive, hands-on educational programs that tie what they’re learning to their day-to-day jobs.
 Additionally, people learn very differently, and it’s important to offer various training methods to support each team member’s learning style.
 For instance, you might consider both videos and written documentation, both live training and pre-recorded sessions for easy review.